p4535992/foundryvtt-automated-polymorpher/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

-### libWrapper
+### sequencer

-This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+This module uses the [sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer/) library.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### warpgate

+This module uses the [warpgate](https://github.com/trioderegion/warpgate) library.
+It is a optional dependency and it is recommended for the best experience and compatibility with other modules.

+**NOTE: you need this only if the system is not DnD5e**

 ## Features